 Whether you're a small business with one location or a global player, you can benefit from regularly scheduled, well-organized shareholder education and information.

-It could be a monthly conference call, a quarterly financial update, a biannual site visit or an agenda item on the annual shareholder meeting.
+It could be a monthly conference call, a quarterly financial update, a biannual site visit, or an agenda item on the annual shareholder meeting.
 Consider adapting these proven approaches for your situation:

 - Poll shareholders to determine subjects of greatest interest.
-Then establish a rolling 12-month education calendar with dates set well in advance. - Plan the location, timing and structure carefully to maximize attendance.
-Consider a rotating meeting location to showcase important facilities or customers and to reach out to the greatest number of shareholders. - Create a budget and expense guidelines to ensure a fair process.
+Then, establish a rolling 12-month education calendar with dates set well in advance. - Plan the location, timing, and structure carefully to maximize attendance.
+Consider a rotating meeting location to showcase important facilities or customers, and to reach out to the greatest number of shareholders. - Create a budget and expense guidelines to ensure a fair process.
 Pay to bring far-flung family shareholders together.
 Pay to bring experts to the meetings.
-Pay to create tasty meals, conducive settings and memorable team-building experiences.
-Some families even pay attendees a small stipend for their time, arguing that well-informed shareholders are a competitive advantage. - Make use of existing company materials, such as the new employee orientation program, product training or customer communications.
+Pay to create tasty meals, conducive settings, and memorable team-building experiences.
+Some families even pay attendees a small stipend for their time, arguing that well-informed shareholders achieve a competitive advantage.

 One large third-generation family holds an annual Shareholder Education Week.
 They bring family members to corporate headquarters for a full week each summer.
-They combine team building, corporate presentations, financial education, owner goal-setting, site visits, customer and competitor updates, individual career assessment and counseling, and just plain fun.
-This approach has helped them meld a cohesive shareholder group-across two generations, multiple family branches and many time zones-that has stuck together during the boom and bust times in this company's cyclical industry.
+They combine team building, corporate presentations, financial education, owner goal setting, site visits, customer and competitor updates, individual career assessment and counseling, and just plain fun.
+This approach has helped them meld a cohesive shareholder group-across two generations, multiple family branches, and many time zones-that has stuck together during the boom and bust times in this company's cyclical industry.

-Some Dos and Don'ts of Shareholder Education
+Dos and Don'ts of Shareholder Education

 DO keep family members directly involved in all aspects of the education.
 Scheduling, funding, preparing and presenting programs should all include family members' direct participation.

-Here's one example: A fourth-generation auto parts manufacturer in the Southwest needed to educate a large next -generation group about the ownership structure.
+Here's one example: A fourth generation auto parts manufacturer in the Southwest needed to educate a large next-generation group about the ownership structure.
 A complex network of trusts and real estate holdings, along with the core operating businesses, made the situation tough to understand.
 Even after several presentations, the G3s were still a bit uncertain as to who owned what.
 A member of the G4s worked with the company CFO to prepare a financial overview.
-Every third slide had a picture of a cool, fast car, selected by the young man.
-Whether it was a hot red Ferrari or an antique Austin, these cars provided laughter, mental relief and just sheer fun.
-Not only did the family gain a clearer understanding of their ownership structure, they left the presentation in high spirits; it was a meeting they'd never forget.
+Every third slide had a picture of a cool, fast car, selected by a young man.
+Whether it was a hot red Ferrari, or an antique Austin, these cars provided laughter, mental relief and just sheer fun.
+Not only did the family gain a clearer understanding of their ownership structure, they left the presentation in high spirits-a meeting they'd never forget.